Policies & action

 Policy overview

-Saudi Arabia has done little to decarbonise its economy.
-We expect its emissions to rise to 800–830 MtCO2e in 2030, a 15–19% increase from 2021 levels.
-It remains difficult to assess whether Saudi Arabia’s current policies reach its NDC target, given the significant uncertainties around its target (see details in the Assumptions section).
+Saudi Arabia has yet to adopt policies that would substantially reduce its GHG emissions or its reliance on fossil fuels.
+On the contrary, the CAT projects that its emissions will rise to 819–845 MtCO2e in 2030, a 12–15% increase from 2023 levels.
+It remains difficult to assess whether Saudi Arabia will reach its 2030 emissions reduction target, given the significant uncertainties surrounding the target itself (see details in the Assumptions section).

 Carbon crediting schemes

-In 2022, Saudi Arabia’s sovereign wealth fund, the Public Investment Fund (PIF), and the Saudi Stock Exchange Tadawul set up a voluntary carbon market in the Middle East and North Africa.
-The first auction in November 2022 offered one million tonnes of carbon credits (Bloomberg, 2022).
+In 2022, Saudi Arabia’s sovereign wealth fund, the Public Investment Fund (PIF), and the Saudi Stock Exchange, Tadawul, set up a voluntary carbon market in the Middle East and North Africa.
+The first auction in November 2022 offered one million tonnes of international carbon credits (Tamo & Ratcliffe, 2022).

-The establishment of a voluntary carbon market in Saudi Arabia should complement and not serve to distract from - or displace - critically-needed domestic mitigation efforts.
-Information on how the Kingdom intends to use its carbon crediting scheme remains unclear or lacks details, and presents major risks that it will seek to use carbon credits with questionable integrity as a smokescreen to justify continuing its trajectory of maintaining high levels of domestic emissions.
-For more information on the role of voluntary carbon markets under the Paris Agreement and their associated risks, see Fearnehough et al. 2020.
+The establishment of a voluntary carbon market in Saudi Arabia should complement and not distract from—or displace—critically-needed domestic mitigation efforts.
+Information on how the Kingdom intends to use its carbon crediting scheme remains unclear, which presents major risks that carbon credits with questionable integrity could be used to mask continued high levels of domestic emissions.
+For more information on the role of voluntary carbon markets under the Paris Agreement and their associated risks (NewClimate Institute & Schneider, 2020).

 Power sector

-Fossil gas is a fossil fuel and needs to be phased out as part of the global decarbonisation needed to reach the 1.5˚C temperature warming limit—by 2035 in developed countries and 2040 in developing countries (Climate Action Tracker, 2023).
+Fossil gas is a fossil fuel and needs to be phased out as part of the global decarbonisation needed to reach the 1.5˚C temperature warming limit.
+While the pace of action could be slower in developing countries than in wealthier nations, they should still aim to eliminate unabated fossil gas from electricity generation by 2040 (Climate Action Tracker, 2023).

 Fossil fuel subsidies

-In 2022, Saudi Arabia had the G20's highest share of fossil fuel subsidies per capita (IMF, 2023).
+In 2022, Saudi Arabia had the G20's highest share of fossil fuel subsidies per capita (Black et al., 2023).
 Fossil fuel subsidies, both direct and indirect, continue to distort energy prices by keeping oil and fossil gas prices artificially low, discouraging investment in cleaner alternatives.

-However, fossil fuel subsidies (explicit and implicit) provided by the government jumped from USD 141bn in 2019 to USD 253bn in 2022, accounting for 16% of Saudi Arabia’s GDP in 2019, to 27% in 2022 (IMF, 2023).
+Nonetheless, explicit and implicit fossil fuel subsidies provided by the government increased from USD 141bn in 2019 to USD 253bn in 2022, accounting for 16% of Saudi Arabia’s GDP in 2019, and 27% in 2022 (Black et al., 2023).
 Driven by soaring energy prices and the demand rebound following the pandemic, these subsidies have primarily benefited the domestic oil sector.

-Research shows that adequate pricing of fossil fuels could help cut 36% of global CO2 emissions (Parry et al., 2021).
+Research shows that adequate pricing of fossil fuels could help cut 36% of global CO2 emissions (Parry & Black, 2021).
 Setting prices that reflect the true costs of fossil fuels would also further increase the cost-competitiveness of mitigation technologies, such as renewable energy.

 Renewables